Did you know that as many as 80% of women will experience hot flashes during their perimenopause journey?

 Hot flashes, night sweats, and cold flashes are all classified as “vasomotor” symptoms.
-Vasomoter refers to the changing temperature in the body.
-These are the symptoms that are most often associated with menopause, yeah we know very little about why women struggle with them during this particular season.
+Vasomotor refers to the changing temperature in the body.

-Current theories behind hot flashes center around the changes in your estrogen levels, which appear to affect your hypothalamus, the part of your brain that is responsible for regulating your body's temperature.
+Experts don't totally understand why women struggle with hot flashes during this particular season, but current theories behind them center around the changes in your estrogen levels, which appear to affect your hypothalamus, the part of your brain that is responsible for regulating your body's temperature.

-About 2 in 10 women never get hot flashes, while others have hot flashes for only a very short period of time.
+Two in every ten women never get hot flashes, while others have hot flashes for only a very short period of time.
 But there are the lucky ones that can have them for 11 years or more.
 On average, however, women get hot flashes or night sweats for about 7 years.

-Anywhere from 75% to 85% of women will struggle with hot flashes, which are often accompanied by excessive sweating and increased heart rate.
+Anywhere from 60-80% of women will struggle with hot flashes, which are often partnered with by excessive sweating and an increased heart rate.

 It’s important to understand what triggers your specific hot flashes so that you can take control by making a few lifestyle tweaks to help alleviate the severity of your symptoms.

 Stress is perhaps the most common and most difficult hot flash trigger to manage.
 It’s more common for women to experience chronic stress and with that comes the constant production of stress hormones like cortisol, adrenaline, and norepinephrine.
 When these hormone levels are high, they increase heart rate and blood pressure.
 These two processes lead to an increase in body temperature and that increase triggers a hot flash.
-Finding ways to manage stress can be difficult, but stress management is one of your best tools for reducing hot flashes.
+Stress management is one of your best tools for reducing hot flashes.

 Spicy food, though delicious and definitely one of my favorites, is another hot flash trigger.
-Chili peppers, jalapenos, and other hot peppers are also vasodilators.
-They raise body temperature by increasing the speed at which blood flows through the cardiovascular system.
-Additionally, spicy foods increase levels of hormones like adrenaline.
-When you eat a spicy herb or a pepper, your brain registers the heat that your tongue experiences as if it is, quite literally, on fire.
-This causes your brain to warn the rest of your body to release adrenaline and decrease feelings of pain.
-However, this process is also a double-edged sword, as it causes both your heart rate and blood pressure to rise, which as we know raises body temperature and triggers a hot flash.
+Spicy foods can raise body temperature by increasing the speed at which blood flows through the cardiovascular system, as well as increase levels of hormones like adrenaline.
+This causes both your heart rate and blood pressure to rise, which as we know raises body temperature and triggers a hot flash.
 So for now, you may have to cut back on some of your favorite dishes or at least tone them down some!

-Unlike alcohol, caffeine is a vasoconstrictor, meaning it narrows the blood vessels, but that doesn’t mean it can’t trigger a hot flash.
-In fact, in many women, it still does.
 Caffeine is a stimulant, and like all stimulants, it raises heart rate and blood pressure, both of which can raise body temperature.
-The hypothalamus registers this rise in body temperature as a threat to maintaining steady body temperature, and again, it triggers a hot flash to cool down the body through sweat released from the glands in the skin.
 It also takes longer for caffeine to be metabolized by the body.
 One 6 ounce cup of coffee in the morning can take up to 12 hours for the body to metabolize and expel from the body.
 This means that the likelihood of experiencing multiple hot flashes throughout the day increases.

 Of course, not all hot flash triggers are something we can easily control.
 Hot, humid weather is one of the biggest hot flashes triggers.
 When the weather is warm, the body has a hard time keeping itself cool.
 In a normal situation, our hypothalamus does what it does best and tells the skin to release sweat to cool the body from the outside in.
 For women in menopause, warm weather means that they may experience hot flashes more often throughout the day.
 It’s important to try to keep the skin as cool as possible.
-Using fans, ice packs, and drinking cold beverages when it’s hot out can help keep hot flashes at bay, even if it’s just for a little while.
+Using fans, ice packs, and drinking cold beverages when it’s hot out can help keep hot flashes.

-There are many things that can trigger a hot flash, but being able to understand and identify your hot flash triggers is the first step in finding ways to manage your menopausal health and find some relief.
+There are many things that can trigger a hot flash, but being able to understand and identify your hot flash triggers is the first step in finding ways to manage them and help you find some relief.

 Do you have some tips you’d like to share with our community to help manage hot flashes?
 Please share by leaving them in the comments below!